balavenkataraman123/zw4/readme.md

  - zombies can fly to make pathfinding easier
 - orange zone that continually pushes the player forward so they can't just camp
  - since the loading/unloading of the map would also be quite complicated, we're just gonna have a level system and once you complete a level, a new level loads
-  - zombies spawn at the endpoint of the level and "defend" the endpoint, while at the same time the orange zone squeezes you forward
+  - zombies spawn at predetermined places and once you enter into their vicinity, they aggro on you and don't stop until they die (or you die)
 - levels are all manually created

 # Guns